-The lure of forested islands in Thailand on the Andaman coast side with fine beaches, fresh seafood and easy vibes is enticing.
+The lure of forested islands in Thailand on the Andaman coast side with fine beaches, fresh seafood, and easy vibes is enticing.
 At the same time, the Andaman coast in Thailand doesn’t really bring up images of a plush uncrowded experience.

 For a long weekend getaway, our destination was The Naka Island.
 This is the only resort located on Naka Yai island just off the Phuket coast.
 We landed at the Phuket airport on a connecting flight via Bangkok and then took a 30-minute taxi ride to Ao Por Grand Marina.
+There is a short complimentary speed ride (about 10 minute) from the marina to reach the resort.

 Stay at The Naka Island

 This boutique property is located on one side of Naka Yai island, parts of it overlooking the Phang Nga Bay.
-Spread over a large area of about 200 acres, the Naka resort does manage to give the feel of a unhurried tropical lifestyle.
+Spread over a large area of about 200 acres, the Naka resort does manage to give the feel of an unhurried tropical lifestyle.

 There are about 13 deluxe rooms and suites.
 But most of the property is landscaped around 67 villas.
 You have the option of villa properties with and without a private pool.
 Most of the sea-view villas face the vast expanse of Phang Nga Bay.
 If unending horizon views with forested limestone cliffs jutting from the ocean appeal to you, do ask for these villas.
 There are a few sea-facing villas that face the island of Phuket.

 We had booked the Garden Pool villas, which were much closer to the main area of the resort and its facilities – restaurants, main pool, spa.
-There are 7 Garden Pool villas, these don’t have ocean views, instead they have a large garden in front of the private pool.
+There are 7 Garden Pool villas, these don’t have ocean views, instead, they have a large garden in front of the private pool.

 Left to myself, I would take the sea-facing villa any day.
 However, the Garden villas suit families with young kids better.
-Beside the easy walk to the resort main area, not having to wait for a buggy, there is another advantage to the Garden villas.
+Besides the easy walk to the resort main area, not having to wait for a buggy, there is another advantage to the Garden villas.
 There is a nice landscaped area with a dining area and a pool smaller than the main pool, perfect for young kids to splash about.
 We were a group of 2 families and used this pool area at lunch while the kids were having fun in and around the pool.

 Food at The Naka Island